acgc99/Godot-AppComponents/README.md

 The project showcase is in the GitHub repository.
 It is a showcase of what you can do with this add-on.

 Notice that for the `Background` and `Contents` scenes, the size is not the full window size, the `NavBar` height is subtracted.
-This is not mandatory, but recommended, since these are the dimensions when integrated on `ACPage`.
+This is not mandatory, but recommended, since these are the dimensions when integrated on `ACPageContainer`.